GregRos/parjs/README.md

 The main disadvantage is probably performance.
 Parser-combinator libraries necessistate a lot of overhead for creating separate parsers and linking them up together.
 Another arguable disadvantage is the inability to separate parsing from tokenization.

 ## Performance
-Jase is designed to perform well, but not to sacrifice performance for usability.
+Parjs is designed to perform very well, but doesn't sacrifice performance for usability.
+At present, it's designed to perform best for medium inputs.

-This says a lot when writing JavaScript, because it's hard to write optimized JS string processing code *without* sacrificing usability.
-So
+It takes a number of steps to ensure high performance.
+If you want to contribute, you can use these as guidelines for additional parsers/combinators.

+1. Minimize all memory allocations on the heap.
+In most parser bodies, no new objects are created.
+2. Do as much work as possible during parser *construction* to make the execution extremely efficient.
+3. Use `charCodeAt` internally, instead of `charAt`.
+Using `charAt` requires creating a new string object.

 ## Loud Parsers and Quiet Parsers
-Jase has two essential kinds of parsers: loud parsers and quiet parsers.
+Parjs has two essential kinds of parsers: loud parsers and quiet parsers.

 A loud parser returns a value when it's finished parsing, while a quiet one does not return a value.
 This is an important distinction.

 Say we want to parse a string between double quotes: `"hello"`.
 One way to do this would be:

-	let pQuote = Jase.string('"');
+	let pQuote = Parjs.string('"');
-	pQuote.then(Jase.anyChar.manyTill(pQuote))
+	pQuote.then(Parjs.anyChar.manyTill(pQuote))

 The final parser would, however, return an array like this: `['"', 'hello']`, even though the initial `"` isn't something we care about.
 This is one reason to use quiet parsers.
 In TypeScript, quiet parsers are represented using the interface `QuietParser` and also hold `parser.isLoud === false`.
 If forced to return a value, they return a special `noResult` token, rather than `null` or `undefined` (which might be returned by the user intentionally).